-The magnetic sensors in the SeaTRAX are calibrated at PNI's factory in a magnetically controlled environment.
+The magnetic sensor in the SeaTRAX is calibrated at PNI's factory in a magnetically controlled environment.
 However sources of magnetic distortion positioned near the SeaTRAX in the user's system will distort Earth's magnetic field and should be compensated for in the host system with a user calibration.
 Examples of such sources include ferrous metals and alloys (ex. iron, nickel, steel, etc.), batteries, audio speakers, current-carrying wires, and electric motors.
 Compensation is accomplished by mounting the SeaTRAX in the host system and performing a user calibration.
 It is expected the sources of magnetic distortion remain fixed relative to the SeaTRAX's position within the host system.
 By performing a calibration, the SeaTRAX identifies the local sources of magnetic distortion and negates their effects from the overall reading to provide an accurate heading.

-As with the magnetic sensors, the accelerometers in the SeaTRAX are calibrated at PNI's factory.
-But the accelerometers gradually change over time, and the user either will need to periodically perform a user accelerometer calibration or return the unit to PNI for recalibration.
-As a rule-of-thumb, the accelerometers should be recalibrated every 6 to 12 months.
-Unlike a magnetic calibration, the accelerometers may be calibrated outside the host system.
+As with the magnetic sensor, the accelerometer in the SeaTRAX is calibrated at PNI's factory.
+But the accelerometer gradually changes over time, and the user either will need to periodically perform a user accelerometer calibration or return the unit to PNI for recalibration.
+As a rule-ofthumb, the accelerometer should be recalibrated every 6 to 12 months.
+Unlike a magnetic calibration, the accelerometer may be calibrated outside the host system.
 Accelerometer calibration is more sensitive to noise or hand jitter than magnetic calibration, especially for subsequent use at high tilt angles.
 Because of this, a stabilized fixture is suggested for accelerometer calibration, although resting the unit against a stable surface often is sufficient.